Shane Greene: New York Yankees (second stint)

-On May 25, 2022, the Yankees signed Greene to a minor league contract.
-They assigned him to Scranton/Wilkes-Barre, and promoted him to the major leagues on July 23.
+On May 25, 2022, the New York Yankees signed Greene to a minor league contract.
+They assigned him to Scranton/Wilkes-Barre RailRiders, and promoted him to the major leagues on July 23.
 He was designated for assignment on July 24 and elected free agency on July 27.
 On July 29, Greene signed a minor league contract with the Yankees.
-He elected free agency on November 10, 2022.
+He elected free agency following the season on November 10.

+Chicago Cubs

+On June 27, 2023, Greene signed a minor league contract with the Chicago Cubs organization and was assigned to the rookie–level Arizona Complex League Cubs.
+In 5 starts for the Triple–A Iowa Cubs, he logged a 2.16 ERA with 20 strikeouts in 16 2/3 innings pitched.
+On September 1, Greene was selected to the major league roster.
+He made one appearance for Chicago, tossing a scoreless inning against the Cincinnati Reds.
+On September 6, Greene was designated for assignment following the promotion of Luke Little.
+He cleared waivers and was sent outright to Triple–A Iowa on September 9.
+On October 1, Greene had his contract selected back to the major league roster.
+He became a free agent following the season.

+Texas Rangers

+On January 10, 2024, Greene signed a minor league contract with the Texas Rangers.
+On November 6, he elected free agency.

 Pitch selection

 Greene throws a four-seam fastball and a sinking two-seam fastball that each average 93–96 mph (topping out at 98 mph).
 His primary offspeed pitch is a slider in the 87–90 mph range, and he also throws a curveball in the low 80s.